Jomiri/pyfiberamp/README.rst

     result = simulation.run(tol=1e-5)
     result.plot_amplifier_result()

-The script plots the power evolution in the amplifier and the amplified spontaneous emission (ASE) spectra.
-The co-propagating pump is absorbed in the first ~1.2 m while the signal experiences gain.
+The script calculates and plots the power evolution in the amplifier and the amplified spontaneous emission (ASE) spectra.
+The co-propagating pump is absorbed in the first ~1.2 m of the fiber while the signal experiences gain.
 When the pump has been depleted, the signal starts to be reabsorbed.
 ASE is stronger against the pumping direction.

 .. image:: docs/images/readme_power_evolution.png
     :align: center